BTMPL/feature-toggle/README.md

 Load or update an existing flag set.
 The value should be an object with each leaf being either a boolean or function that when evaluate returns a boolean.

-Calling the funciton multiple time will merge the flag set using [_.merge](https://lodash.com/docs#merge)
+Calling the function multiple time will merge the flag set using [_.merge](https://lodash.com/docs#merge)

 ```js
 featureToggle.reset()